eco-evo-thr-2022/final-project/README.md

 Questions:

-* Can neutral theory predict the demographics of metal adsorpted to different materials?
+* Can neutral theory predict the observed accumulation over time of metal adsorpted to different materials?

-* Do materials with higher immigration such as glass show more evenness in metal demographics than lower immigration materials?
+* Do materials with faster initial sorption (immigration) such as glass show more evenness in metal demographics than lower immigration materials?

 * What impact does site location have on the fit of the neutral theory models?